jts272/mp5-django-blog/README.md

 "How do I develop a blog application that provides all this functionality to a user?"

 We use this statement to populate our user stories.

+## New view checklist

+1. Create view code
+2. Create template to render the view
+3. Connect up URLs